The Evolution of the Technical Support Engineer Role

 Traditional skills and expectations from technical support engineers include:

-Technical and product knowledge: A technical support engineer must be technically sound to troubleshoot and solve client problems.
+A technical support engineer must be technically sound to troubleshoot and solve client problems.
 They also need an in-depth understanding of technology solution providers’ products to quickly understand and derive the appropriate solution.

-Problem solving: To turn things around swiftly, the ability to think critically and solve complex problems are musts for technical support engineers.
+To turn things around swiftly, the ability to think critically and solve complex problems are musts for technical support engineers.
 This is especially relevant when supporting more complex and time-sensitive queries for enterprises.

-Interpersonal skills: Starting with actively listening, understanding, and explaining the resolution to the user, a technical support engineer is expected to possess excellent interpersonal skills.
+Starting with actively listening, understanding, and explaining the resolution to the user, a technical support engineer is expected to possess excellent interpersonal skills.

-Client systems and platform knowledge: Clients often leverage multiple platforms and technologies that are interconnected and interdependent, making it critical for the technical support engineer to have an overarching knowledge of the client’s technology landscape.
+Clients often leverage multiple platforms and technologies that are interconnected and interdependent, making it critical for the technical support engineer to have an overarching knowledge of the client’s technology landscape.

 Evolving role of the technical support engineer